Nakakiyo092/usb2canfdv1/README.md

 # WeActStudio.USB2CANFDV1

 This repository contains sources for an alternative USB2CANFDV1 firmware.
-This firmware features message filtering and tx event reporting.
+This firmware implements non-standard slcan commands to support CAN FD messaging and other new features, alongside the LAWICEL-style command set.

 ## Frequently Used Commands